 TMJ Headache Therapy

-If you suspect that your headaches are caused by TMJ, teeth grinding or other dental problem, the first step is an evaluation with the dentist.
+If you suspect that your headaches are caused by TMJ, teeth grinding or other dental problems, the first step is an evaluation with the dentist.
 Dr. Hoard will review your dental and medical history and examine the fit of your bite and alignment of the TMJ.

 Depending on the dentist’s findings, one or several treatments may be recommended.
 Treatment may include an oral appliance, such as a TMJ mouthguard, and/or bite correction therapy which would solve problems with the alignment of teeth and TMJ joints.